TheRedDeveloper/danceflow/src/commands/README.md

 Miscellaneous commands that don't deserve their own category.

-By default, Dance also exports the following keybindings for existing
+By default, Danceflow also exports the following keybindings for existing
 commands:

 | Keybinding           | Command                                      |